 Since 1972, TEG has been involved in state-of-the-art intervention research in developing countries across an expansive range of research areas, including malaria, HIV, TB, vaccine-related diseases, maternal, neonatal and child health, non-communicable diseases, and methodology of cluster RCTs.

 Mwanza Intervention Trials Unit, Tanzania

-We provide statistical support to researchers in the UK and overseas, and have for many years provided epidemiological and statistical support to the main MRC-funded research centres in Africa including the MRC research units in Uganda, The Gambia and the MRC supported Mwanza Intervention Trials Unit (MITU), in Tanzania.
-This includes helping with the design and conduct of studies, advising and guiding locally employed statisticians, collaborating with Unit researchers, and teaching on training courses in epidemiology, statistics and research methods (organised at the Units for local scientists).
+We collaborate on statistics with multiple researchers, including the MRC/LSHTM research units in Uganda, The Gambia and the Mwanza Intervention Trials Unit (MITU), in Tanzania.
+This includes providing expertise on the design and conduct of studies, advising and mentoring locally employed statisticians and epidemiologists, collaborating with Unit researchers, and teaching on Unit training courses in epidemiology, statistics and research methods.

 We have also helped to create a clinical trials data centre at the Kenya Medical Research Institute, Nairobi, competent in GCP-compliant data management systems and electronic data capture.